 We hope this article becomes your go-to guide when it comes time to sell your first condo.
 You can never be too prepared.
 When in doubt, hire a professional who can help guide you through the process.
 A good realtor can help to reduce stress while ensuring you get the best possible return on your investment.

-If you’re curious about the market value of your condo or have any questions about selling, contact Michael Camber at [email protected] or 416-520-0779.
-Michael has been consistently ranked as one of the top-selling and most experienced Realtors specializing in the downtown condo market, with primary focus on the Liberty Village and King West neighbourhoods of Toronto.
+If you’re curious about the market value of your condo or have any questions about selling, contact Michael & Sara Camber at [email protected] .
+Michael & Sara have been consistently ranked as one of the top-selling and most experienced Realtors specializing in the downtown condo market, with primary focus on the Liberty Village and King West neighbourhoods of Toronto.